Table of Contents

 In case there are no goods left to be distributed the company ceases to exist right after the decision taken by the General Meeting of the Shareholders.
 In this case the Chamber of Commerce is notified by the Management Board and no liquidator is appointed.

-If you need other types of services for your business in the Netherlands, for example VAT registration or obtaining an EORI number for your company, our team of lawyers can definitely help you.
+If you need other types of services for your business in the Netherlands, for example, VAT registration or obtaining an EORI number for your company, our team of lawyers can definitely help you.
+Companies are required to register for the value-added tax and there is no minimum registration threshold, as may be applicable in other countries.
+This means that, if a company offers goods and/or services that are subject to this tax, it will need to register on a mandatory basis.
+Our team can assist during this step.

 How long does it take to liquidate a company in Netherland?